 1. ECON1001 Introduction to Microeconomics

-2. ECON1003 Mathematics for Social Sciences I OR

-ECON1004 Mathematics for Social Sciences II
+2. ECON1003 ECON1004 Mathematics for Social Sciences I OR Mathematics for Social Sciences II

 3. ECON1005 Introduction to Statistics

-- Introduction to Management 4.
-MGMT1001 - One of:
+4. MGMT1001 Introduction to Management

+5. ACCT1002 Introduction to Financial Accounting

+6. One of:

+SOCI1002 SOCI1000 GOVT1011 Introduction to Sociology I OR Introduction to Sociology II Introduction to Caribbean Politics